 5) nerve injury.

-016. A primary delayed suture is applied to the wound at the following times:
+016. The primary delayed suture is applied to the wound within the following time limits:

 1) 3-4th day;